Projecting graphs using Cypher Aggregation

-The projected graph will reside in the catalog until:
+The projected graphs will reside in the catalog until either:

 • the graph is dropped using gds.graph.drop